Chloracne / MADISH

 What is chloracne?

 Most cases of chloracne are due to occupational exposure but chloracne can also arise after accidental environmental poisoning.
 One hundred and ninety-three cases of chloracne resulted from an industrial accident in Seveso, Italy in 1976.
 Deliberate dioxin poisoning is blamed for Ukrainian President Victor Yushchenko's changed appearance in September 2004.
+Very low level dioxin and dioxin-like aromatic hydrocarbons are ubiquitous in the environment but standard environmental exposure does not result in chloracne.

 President Victor Yushchenko, December 2004 © TIME South Pacific, with permission